selplacei/chattyboi/README.md

 **ChattyBoi** - chat bot backend and UI that can support any chat platform.

+By itself, ChattyBoi is more of a framework than a useful application.
+The "core", i.e. the base program, allows you to easily add _extensions_, which in turn can add platform integration, commands, new GUI elements, and much more.

-The base program, a.k.a. the "core", doesn't provide much functionality other than making it easy to add your own.
-Useful features, such as platform integration, commands, or GUI elements can be added as _extensions_.
-This repository contains the core; in order to be useful, it needs extra configuration.
-Some presets and basic guides will be available when the base program is done.
+In order to be useful as a chat bot, this application needs extra configuration.
+Some presets (pre-configured profiles that _are_ useful) and guides will be available when the base program is done.

 ## Notable features:

 - Completely free and open-source.
-- As a result, fully decentralized and hackable.
+- Thus, fully decentralized and hackable.
-- ChattyBoi can do pretty much anything chat-related (and more, if you know Python).
+- ChattyBoi can do pretty much anything chat-related (and more, if there's an extension for it).
 - There doesn't have to be a "default chat", the users of which have to link their accounts to other chat platforms.
 - There are some pretty cool extensions.
 (Or, well, will be when the time comes).
 For example, there will be a command editor with its own scripting syntax.
 - Tons of documentation, examples, and presets are planned.